Qwant/qwantmaps/readme.md

 ### Front end <a name="erdapfel"></a>

-Qwant Maps's front, [Erdapfel](:construction: TODO link to erdapfel) is a javascript single page app
+Qwant Maps's front, [Erdapfel](https://github.com/QwantResearch/erdapfel) is a javascript single page app that allows to browse the map, search for places, see your position on the map, etc. You can also save your favorite places, using [Masq](https://github.com/QwantResearch/masq).

+The front end uses [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api/) to render the map, using both the tiles from the tile server, and QwantMaps [custom map style](https://github.com/QwantResearch/qwant-basic-gl-style).

 ## Data